-We first consider a natural class of algorithms that always perform both inspections incident to a given edge simultaneously.
-For example, inspections in the form of interviews require that both the company and the candidate choose to invest their time and effort together to reveal both values at once.
-In such real-world settings, it is natural to require the algorithm to ``bundle'' the two boxes incident to an edge.
+\citet{singla2018price} provides a general welfare approximation guarantee for the one-sided matching setting, in which each edge has only one Pandora box on it.
+Can our two-box setting be reduced to this setting, by simply forcing boxes on an edge to always be opened simultaneously?
+In many real-world settings such as interviewing, where a company and employee must both invest simultaneously to reveal their values, it is natural to require the algorithm to ``bundle'' the two boxes incident to an edge.
 Formally, a \emph{bundled-box algorithm} is one that, if it opens one box on an edge, always opens the other next.
 In particular, it satisfies $\I_{ij} = \I_{ji} ~~ (\forall \{i,j\} \in E)$.

 A bundled-box algorithm functionally reduces each edge to a single Pandora box, with value the sum of individual values and cost the sum of costs.
 We model the bundled box on edge $\{i,j\}$ as having a combined value $v_{\{i,j\}}' = v_{ij} + v_{ji}$, and we define the new value distribution $v_{\{i,j\}}'\sim D_{\{i,j\}}'$, the convolution of $D_{ij}$ and $D_{ji}$.